-(a) The Executive shall be paid a base salary of no less than NIS 93,912 effective January 1, 2023, per month (NIS 1,126,944 on an annualized basis) during the Term; provided, however, that nothing shall prohibit the Company, to the extent permitted by law, from reducing the base salary as part of an overall cost reduction program that affects all senior executives of the Company foroup and does not disproportionately affect the Executive, so long as such reductions do not reduce the base salary to a rate that is less than 90% of the minimum base salary amount set forth above (or, if the minimum base salary amount) has been increased during the Term, 90% of such increased amount).
+(a) The Executive shall be paid a base salary of no less than NIS 86,000 per month (NIS 1,032,000 on an annualized basis) while he is employed by the Company during the Term; provided, however, that nothing shall prohibit the Company, to the extent permitted by law, from reducing the base salary as part of an overall cost reduction program that affects all senior executives of the Company Group and does not disproportionately affect the Executive, so long as such reductions do not reduce the base salary to a rate that is less than 90% of the minimum base salary amount has been increased during the Term, 90% of such increased amount).
 The Executive's base salary shall be reviewed annually by the Chief Executive Officer for increase (but not decrease, except as permitted above) as part of the Company's annual compensation review.